orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

 Running Orthanc on a system with limited RAM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are running Orthanc on a system with very limited memory, you should configure Orthanc accordingly.

-You should probably leave 64 MB to the OS, don't use any caches in Orthanc, reduce the number of **SequentialDicomReaderThreadsCount** and reduce all **MemoryCapacities** and reduce the number of HTTP and DICOM threads.
-E.g.:
+You should probably leave 64 MB to the OS, disable caches in Orthanc, reduce the number of ``SequentialDicomReaderThreadsCount``, reduce all ``MemoryCapacities``, and reduce the number of HTTP and DICOM threads.
+Here is an example:

 .. code-block:: txt